 List the costs of project activities to be undertaken by third parties for the project.
-(Familiar terms for third parties can include partners, consultants, subgrantees, contractors, collaborators, vendors, and service providers.)
+(Familiar terms for third parties can include partners, consultants, collaborators, vendors, or service providers.)
 Identify each third party by name, describe their role in the project, the activities they will carry out, and the cost.
-For each entry, designate the third party as either a subrecipient (who receives a subaward) or a contractor (who receives a contract).
-Explain costs for third parties and provide relevant Supporting Documents with your application.
+Explain costs for third parties and provide relevant Supporting

+Documents with your application.
 IMLS grant funds may generally not be provided to other U.S. government agencies.